arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 estimated_time_in_minutes: 45

 @pre_reqs
-Learners should know what version control is and why it's important.
+Learners should know what version control is and why it's important and should also understand what a command line interface is and how that's different from a graphical user interface.

 To acquire basic knowledge of version control, we recommend our [Introduction to Version Control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/git_intro/git_intro.md#1) module.

+To acquire basic knowledge about command line interfaces, we recommend our [Demystifying the Command Line Interface](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_command_line/demystifying_command_line.md) module.

 No previous experience with git is required.
 @end

 @learning_objectives
 After completion of this module, learners will be able to:

-- Explain what a **graphical user interface** is and the advantages and limitations of a GUI
+- List an advantage and a disadvantage of using Git via a **graphical user interface**
-- Explain what a **command line interface** is and the advantages and limitations of a CLI
+- List an advantage and a disadvantage of using Git via a **command line interface**
 - Name one major Git graphical user interface

 @end